1. Use the Occupational Outlook Handbook (Bureau of Labor Statistics)

 This is a great place to grab an executive recruiter’s attention by highlighting your technology expertise.
 In a world where companies are quickly moving to online programs and computer software to help them streamline their businesses, it’s imperative that you let them know you are up-to-date on all the changes.

-If you work in an extremely technical field, such as healthcare, you’ll want to use both the long hand version as well as the abbreviated version of any technology or software.
+If you work in an extremely technical field, such as healthcare, you’ll want to use both the long form version as well as the abbreviated version of any technology or software.
 The reason being that when recruiters look for you on LinkedIn or in their own applicant tracking system sometimes they won’t think to search for both forms.

 Finally, if applicable, this would be the perfect place to mention any technical certifications you hold.
 For instance, CIO’s should be familiar with all the different networking and IT certifications out there.
-This often times requires that your certifications be up-to-date.
+This often requires that your certifications be up-to-date.